Process logs with technology bundle parsers

 What you will learn

-In this article, you will learn to structure technology-specific logs in OpenPipeline and analyze them in Notebooks.
+In this article, you will learn how to parse logs with technology bundle in OpenPipeline and analyze them in Notebooks.

 Before you begin